ArDoCo/Replication-Package-ICSE24_Recovering-Trace-Links-Between-Software-Documentation-And-Code/README.md

 ## Content

-This replication package belongs to [Recovering Trace Links Between Software Documentation And Code](https://publikationen.bibliothek.kit.edu/1000165692) by Keim et al. [DOI: 10.5445/IR/1000165692](https://doi.org/10.5445/IR/1000165692).
+This replication package belongs to **Recovering Trace Links Between Software Documentation And Code** by Keim et al. ([Preprint at DOI 10.5445/IR/1000165692](https://doi.org/10.5445/IR/1000165692/pre).

 This replication package allows to:

 * get additional details to the publication (pseudocode for the computation of trace links between SAM and Code)
 * reproduce the complete evaluation results of "Recovering Trace Links Between Software Documentation And Code"
 * reuse TransArC (ArDoCo+ArCoTL) on other projects

 Therefore, we apply for both badges, availability and reusability:

-**Availability**:  The replication package is placed on [Zenodo](https://zenodo.org/doi/10.5281/zenodo.10411853) with a [DOI](https://doi.org/10.5445/IR/1000165692) and is publicly available on [GitHub](https://github.com/ArDoCo/Replication-Package-ICSE24_Recovering-Trace-Links-Between-Software-Documentation-And-Code).
+**Availability**:  The replication package is placed on [Zenodo](https://zenodo.org/doi/10.5281/zenodo.10411853) with a [DOI (10.5281/zenodo.10411853)](https://doi.org/10.5281/zenodo.10411853) and is publicly available on [GitHub](https://github.com/ArDoCo/Replication-Package-ICSE24_Recovering-Trace-Links-Between-Software-Documentation-And-Code).

 **Reusability**: The replication package includes a Docker image to reproduce the complete evaluation results, including all baselines.
 It further provides an extensive documentation and data to rebuild the Docker image or execute it locally.